 - Sugar-free popsicles

 Most people are not hungry immediately after gastric sleeve surgery.
 When they do become hungry—about a week after surgery for most people—phase two begins.
-Phase two consists mostly of liquids with some very soft foods as well.
+Phase two consists mostly of liquids with some very soft foods added in.

 Protein is extremely important to the healing process.
 People in phase two should aim for between 60 and 80 grams of protein per day.